 Salem’s witch hunt and trials were the deadliest witch hunt in the history of North America.
 Besides the 19 people who were killed in Salem, only 14 women and 2 men were executed in Massachusetts and Connecticut during the whole 16th century.
 Though, many more witch hunts were made in Europe, with much larger killings.

-This is one of the most infamous cases of mass hysteria in the US and it is regularly used in pop culture as a vivid cautionary tale about the dangers of religious extremism, isolationism, false accusations, etc. As we said, it was not a unique case, but it was the most infamous American example of a broader phenomenon of medieval times.
+This is one of the most infamous cases of mass hysteria in the US, and it is regularly used in pop culture as a vivid cautionary tale about the dangers of religious extremism, isolationism, false accusations, etc. As we said, it was not a unique case, but it was the most infamous American example of a broader phenomenon of medieval times.

 Boston Tea Party

-The Boston Tea Party is another crucial colonial American event that happened in Massachusetts.
+The Boston Tea Party was another crucial colonial American event that happened in Massachusetts.
 It was a political and mercantile protest targeting the Tea Act that allowed the British East India Company to sell tea without paying taxes.
 The Sons of Liberty opposed this and thought of it as a violation of their rights and destroyed an entire shipment of tea by boarding the ship and throwing the tea into the Boston Harbor.

-The British response was harsh and with time escalated a conflict that became the American Revolution.
+The British response was harsh and, with time, escalated a conflict that became the American Revolution.
 One of the responses was the intolerable acts (or Coercive Acts) that ended self-government in Massachusetts and closed Boston’s commerce.
 Colonists responded with more protests, now from all the other 13 colonies, and convened the First Continental Congress.

 The crisis continued to escalate, and the war was inevitable.
 By the end of the war, and with American independence, the Tea Party became one of the most iconic events of American History and an example for other political movements.

-The Boston Tea Party could have been just a small quarrel, but ended up becoming the first major act of defiance to British rule in America and rallied patriots across the 13 colonies to fight for independence.
+The Boston Tea Party could have been just a small quarrel, but it ended up becoming the first major act of defiance to British rule in America and rallied patriots across the 13 colonies to fight for independence.

 Fall foliage season usually lasts about six weeks across all of New England, but it usually only stays for a week or two in a particular area.
-Thus, it is important to time your trip, so you don’t miss it.
+Thus, it is important to time your trip so you don’t miss it.
 In Massachusetts, the fall foliage usually starts in the second half of September and peaks around Columbus day, but it really depends on the weather of each year.